Cain II ministry

 The Cain II Ministry was the 62nd ministry of the Government of Victoria.
 It was led by the then Premier of Victoria, John Cain Jr., of the Australian Labor Party.
 The ministry was sworn in on April 8, 1982, and remained a single ministry through three parliaments until on August 10, 1990.
+The ministry dissolved upon Cain's resignation as Leader of the Labor Party.